freiheit/discord_feedbot/README.md

 ## Financial Support
 I have a very few costs associated with this project.
-I'm happy to donate my time for it, though.
+I'm happy to donate my time.
+But if you want to thank me financially:
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V21T7Y9)